ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

-  'ipfs file' provides a familiar interface to file systems represented by IPFS objects, which hides IPFS implementation details like layout objects (e.g. fanout and chunking).
+  'ipfs file' provides a familiar interface to file systems represented by IPFS objects, which hides ipfs implementation details like layout objects (e.g. fanout and chunking).

 SUBCOMMANDS